ChristianAhrens/SpaConBridge/README.md

 <a name="appsettingsprotocols" />

+Settings page is structured in protocol sections.
+DS100 OSC communication protocol is always active.
+The IP address can be manually configured or, if the build of SoundscapeBridgeApp for the host system supports this, zeroconf discovery button can be used to select on of the discovered devices.
+OSC UDP communication ports are hardcoded to match the ones used by DS100.

 For details on the settings for the implemented protocols, see the individual documentation
   * [d&b DS100 signal bridge communication](Resources/Documentation/BridgingProtocols/DS100.md)
   * [DiGiCo SD series mixing console communication](Resources/Documentation/BridgingProtocols/DiGiCoOSC.md)